 Southern Oregon Land Conservancy is run by a talented and passionate staff and guided by a committed Board of Directors.
-With support from our Trustee Council, advisors, volunteers, and community partners, the values of integrity, openness, collaboration, and respect permeate all aspects of the organization’s work.
+With support from our Trustee Council, advisors, volunteers, and community partners, the values of integrity, openness, inclusivity, collaboration, respect and excellence permeate all aspects of the organization’s work.

 The staff puts the Board’s vision and priorities into action.
 They interact closely with the community to design and implement a range of programs and initiatives, while seamlessly managing the day-to-day operations of an accredited non-profit organization.

 Kristi works with landowners and partners around the region to care for the organization’s conserved lands.
 She loves to explore, bird, and botanize the region accompanied by her red dog.
-She’s the President of the Siskiyou Chapter of the Native Plant Society of Oregon, a board member with Siskiyou Field Institute, and a neighborhood coordinator with Talent Food Project.
+She volunteers with the Siskiyou Chapter of the Native Plant Society of Oregon as their Outreach Coordinator, and teaches classes at the Siskiyou Field Institute.

 Paul's role at SOLC is to work collaboratively with landowners and community partners to develop and manage land conservation projects, focusing on protecting the highest priority conservation lands within the SOLC service area.
 Paul moved back to Oregon from Hawaii in 2016 and enjoys music, playing frisbee, and spending time outdoors.

 Teresa keeps in touch with the community through social media and eNews updates and coordinates our events and volunteer opportunities.
 She also maintains the website and supports member engagement.
-When Teresa’s not remodeling her Medford home, she loves getting out and exploring the region, taking graphic design classes at RCC, and volunteering for the Native Plant Society as the Siskiyou Chapter Secretary.
+When Teresa’s not remodeling her Talent home or tending to its one acre garden, she loves getting out and exploring the region, and volunteering for the Native Plant Society as the Siskiyou Chapter Secretary.

 Alex has been involved with Southern Oregon Land Conservancy for over twenty years.
 Even after relocating out of the area, he continues to serve as our Staff Attorney, helping negotiate transactions, drafting documents, and providing legal support and counseling.
 Alex also consults with other land trusts on organizational and transactional issues.
 In his free time, he enjoys spending time with his two sons and wife.